Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 In a CSA Research study of 8,709 consumers across 29 countries, 76% said they prefer buying products with information in their own language, and 40% said they would never buy from a site in another language (CSA Research, 2020).

 Why it matters for cross-border.
 One knowledge base serves every channel and every market.
-Zipchat detects and replies in 95+ languages natively through multilingual AI customer support, with no separate setup per region.
-Proactive triggers like scroll depth and exit intent can recover a shopper who would otherwise leave silently.
+Zipchat detects and replies in any language natively through multilingual AI customer support, with no separate setup per region.
+It can read a photo a shopper sends and advise on sizing, or recommend by color and seasonal palette, the way a trained associate would.
+Proactive triggers like scroll depth and exit intent recover a shopper who would otherwise leave silently.

 Where it falls short.
-The free plan caps at 120 AI replies per month, fine for testing but not for live volume.
+Volume questions need the right plan tier, so price the expected reply volume before launch.
 WhatsApp campaigns need Meta template approval before they go out, which adds a few days at launch.

 Best fit.
 Any fashion brand with live international traffic and a high volume of pre-purchase questions on fabric, fit, or shipping.